MacBook Pro 13-inch (2017) review

 - A new, lower price for the entry-level 13-inch model

-Of those three things, the introduction that matters the most - and will probably rile those who bought a 2016-generation MacBook Pro - is the introduction of the Kaby Lake processor.
+Of those three things, the introduction that matters the most - and will probably rile those who bought a new MacBook Pro at the end of 2016 - is the introduction of the Kaby Lake processor.

 When Apple launched the 2016 MacBook Pro in October 2016 it featured Skylake processors, despite the fact some PC laptops were already using newer Kaby Lake chips.

-Eight months later and all the MacBook Pro as well as the MacBook laptops use Kaby Lake processors, which should result in a decent performance bump.
+Eight months later and all the MacBook Pro as well as the MacBook laptops gained Kaby Lake processors, which should result in a decent performance bump.

-There is still one area of disappointment with regards to processors though.
+Speaking of which, this is one area of disappointment with regards to processors though.
 For a range of laptops with pro status, it is disappointing that while the 15-inch models have quad-core processors, the 13-inch models still have only dual-core processors.

 The 13-inch models also offer only integrated graphics cards: the Intel Iris Plus Graphics 640 or 650, depending on which model you choose.
 The 15in models offer discreet graphics in the form of the Radeon Pro 555 or 560.